 HVAC inspections are important for maintaining the safety and efficiency of a building’s HVAC system.
 They can help identify any problems that need to be addressed and can prevent costly repairs in the future.
 It is generally recommended to have an HVAC inspection performed at least once a year, especially before the heating and cooling seasons.

 A home HVAC system relies on several components, including the cooling unit, heating system, and ventilation.
 A combustion component is also necessary if your home uses natural gas or an oil furnace.
 The inspector will use a thorough checklist to examine each component, such as the one below.

-- All filters are inspected and replaced if necessary.
+- Check the air filters and replace if necessary.

 - They’ll test the blower to confirm it’s working and the system is in good condition.